 Insight versus action

 How does it work then?
-Understanding the insight does not exactly tell you what to do?
+You need to understand that insight does not exactly tell you what to do.
 Insight without action is a lost opportunity.
-To get started on the process of finding what works you need to let go of some old ideas and beliefs that may be keeping you stuck.
+To get started in the process of finding what works, you need to let go of some of your old ideas and beliefs that may be keeping you stuck.
 These include:

 - That failure is not helpful.
 Failure is THE most important aspect of change.
 The harder and more frequently you fail the more quickly and thoroughly you learn the lessons required to grow.

 - That information is the same as transformation.
 Information plus learning is education.
 Education plus experience is wisdom.
 Wisdom applied towards change is transformation.
 Learning, experience, application all involve action.
 Action is required.
 But most people would rather be looking for something to do versus doing something.
 Huge mistake.
 Stop looking and start doing.

 Structured flexibility is the way to think about this.
 You need enough structure to get you started.
 You know, some basic guidelines.

 You learn some basics rules and a template of foods, meals, menus, etc to begin with.
 Then you use the response of your body to adjust and tweak your approach.